Rent (musical): Sources and inspiration

 Playwright Sarah Schulman alleged that Rent bore striking similarities to her novel People in Trouble.
-Schulman's 1998 book Stagestruck: Theater, AIDS, and the Marketing of Gay America details these similarities and discusses her critiques of the musical.

 The line, "I'm more of a man than you'll ever be... and more of a woman than you'll ever get!", attributed to Angel Dumott Schunard at her funeral, was previously used by the character Hollywood Montrose, who appeared in the films Mannequin (1987) and Mannequin Two: On the Move (1991).
 Like Angel, Hollywood performs a song and dance number and sometimes wears women's clothing.
 This line was originally in the film Car Wash (1976), delivered by Antonio Fargas as a flamboyant homosexual cross dresser named Lindy.

 The earliest concepts of the characters differ largely from the finished products.
 Everyone except Mark had AIDS, including Maureen and Joanne; Maureen was a serious, angry character who played off Oedipus in her performance piece instead of Hey Diddle Diddle; Mark was, at one point, a painter instead of a filmmaker; Roger was named Ralph and wrote musical plays; Angel was a jazz philosopher, while Collins was a street performer; Angel and Collins were both originally described as Caucasian; and Benny had a somewhat enlarged role in the story, taking part in songs like "Real Estate", which was later cut.